zscaler/terraform-provider-zpa/docs/guides/troubleshooting.md

 # How to troubleshoot your problem

-If you have problems with code that uses Databricks Terraform provider, follow these steps to solve them:
+If you have problems with code that uses ZPA Terraform provider, follow these steps to solve them:

 * Check symptoms and solutions in the [Typical problems](#typical-problems) section below.
 * Upgrade provider to the latest version.
 The bug might have already been fixed.
-* In case of authentication problems, see the [Data resources and Authentication is not configured errors](#data-resources-and-authentication-is-not-configured-errors) below.
+* In case of authentication problems, see the [Authentication Issues](#authentication-issues) below.
 * Collect debug information using following command:

 ```sh